Working with our many partners, Pioneer Valley Habitat for Humanity builds homes, hope and community in Hampshire and Franklin Counties.

-Since 1989, Pioneer Valley Habitat for Humanity has built 35 affordable homes for working low-income families in the Valley, providing permanent housing for twenty single mothers, two single fathers, and seventy-seven children.
+Since 1989, Pioneer Valley Habitat for Humanity has built 35 affordable homes for working low-income families in the Valley, providing permanent housing for twenty-two single mothers, two single fathers and eighty-four children.
 We have worked with thousands of local volunteers, from all backgrounds and skill levels, in the building of Habitat homes and community in the Pioneer Valley.

 And we need your help.

 Every day, lower income families are increasingly locked out of homeownership opportunities by market conditions in Western Massachusetts.
 Those earning below 50% of the area median income find it nearly impossible to find a simple, modest, decent affordable home to call their own.
 Pioneer Valley Habitat makes homeownership possible by selling a home to a family for the cost of construction, providing a long-term 0% mortgage, and providing volunteer mentors to assist the families with the challenges that come with home ownership.

 The work of Habitat is not to build houses; it is to build futures.
 Pioneer Valley Habitat works with aspiring homeowners and community partners, volunteers and donors so that families realize dreams and benefits of homeownership.
 Volunteer mentors help with homeownership documents as well as demonstrating stability that this new stakeholder status yields.
 Great benefits are realized by the family and especially the children of Habitat homeowners who, often for the first time, feel safe in their home.

 While the primary beneficiaries of Habitat homes are the families who build and own them, there are thousands of community volunteers from all backgrounds and of all skill levels who benefit from building a Habitat home together--who build careers based on work they do while working on Habitat homes.

 - A Pioneer Valley Habitat home is forever deeded as affordable housing, something harder and harder to come by in our community.